8 Steps To Fly Through Dublin Airport US Preclearance

 - It's much quicker than doing immigration in a US airport.

-- You walk right off the plane in the US as if you landed on a domestic flight.
+- You walk right off the plane in the US as if you were on a domestic flight.

 - No passport, no customs, no security when you land in the US.

-- You don't have to collect your bags for customs and recheck them.
+- You don't have to collect your bags and recheck them.

 - You can book a shorter connection time for your next flight.